Best Online Casinos in Canada 2021 🍁

 The catch is that you must own an account with one of Interac’s approved banks and credit unions.
 Examples are BMO Bank (Montreal), Scotiabank, and Union Bay Credit.

-If you hold such an account, you can deposit directly at online casinos in Canada without a middleman.
+If you hold such an account, you can deposit directly to your casino account without a middleman.

 The largest e-wallet in the world, PayPal is a trusted option for payments at casinos in Canada.
 It allows you to move money to and from gaming sites via a linked bank account.